amcgready/CineSync/README.md

 CineSync works by creating symbolic links from the source directory to the destination directory and organizing them according to the user's preferences.
 This allows users to maintain a well-structured library without physically moving or duplicating the original files.

+# Features Introduced by this Fork
+- Log output to file
+- Color-coded logging in terminal
+- Additional file extension definition

 ## Getting Started

 For detailed instructions on installation, configuration, and usage, please visit our Wiki: